 Christchurch Girls' High School is one of the top single-sex secondary schools in New Zealand.

 Established in 1877, the decile 9 school has a longstanding tradition of providing an extremely high standard of education for girls.
-This Year’s ERO Report, which can be found on our school website under ‘Our Community’, reflects the vision of the school; tradition, innovation and excellence.
+The 2016 ERO Report reflects the vision of the school; tradition, innovation and excellence.

 Senior student achievement information, over time, reflects sustained levels of student success.
 This includes:

 Consistently high roll-based achievement across NCEA Levels 1-3 that is significantly higher than national comparisons